kishanpatel22/kernel_concepts/xv6/kernel_init.md

         }
     ```

-    + The setupkvm function attempts to allocate free frame using
+    + The setupkvm function attempts to allocate free frame using kernel's kmalloc
-      kernel's kmalloc function, which returns pointer to free frame in memory
+      function, which returns pointer to free frame in memory of 4 KB which is
-      of 4 KB in size.
+      used as Page Directory Table initialized with 4 Page Directory Entries.

     + The memset function is used to initialize the portion of the memory
       allocated to fixed values like zero.